 - 2 pairs of socks to wear (a lightweight liner made of polypropylene or polyester and a cushioning sock made out of wool) and extras in case they get wet.

 Mountain weather is generally cooler, cloudier, and windier than the climate in lowland areas, making improper dressing a serious health risk.
 Layering helps you stay cool when active and warm when at rest.
 Just add and remove clothes as needed.

 - Inner layer

-—Wear close-fitting long underwear made from polypropylene or silk, which should dry quickly and pull perspiration away from your skin.
+—Wear close-fitting long underwear made from polypropylene or silk, which should dry quickly and pull sweat away from your skin.